Cacti/documentation/Plugin-Guidelines.md

 ## Plugin Defaults

-When creating a plugin for the first time, it is automagically populated with a standard set of defaults.
+When creating a plugin for the first time, it is automatically populated with a standard set of defaults.
 Please complete as many of the sections as possible to maintain the site standard.